esteemayo/burger/README.md

 ## Database Schema

 The database schema is defined using Prisma.
-The schema includes the following models
+The schema includes the following models:

 - User: Represent a user with a name, username, email, phone, state, city, street, address, password, confirmPassword, gender, image, and role,
 - Product: Represent a product with a name, description, image, ingredients, isFeatured, totalRatings, ratingNumber, likes, reviews and price.